BattletechModders/QuickCam/README.md

     Copy QuickCam folder in to Mods folder created for ModTek.

 ### ModTek/BTML
-This mod needs ModTek and BTML to work, links below:
+This mod needs ModTek and BTML to work:

 https://github.com/BattletechModders/ModTek/releases